kensho-pilkey/habit-tracker/README.md

 # The Simple Habit Tracker
-A GitHub-style habit tracking web application built with React.
+A habit tracking web application built with React.
 This app allows users to visualize their habit streaks similar to GitHub's commit graph.

 https://kensho-pilkey.github.io/habit-tracker/